Einiuss/Einiuss.github.io/_pages/projects-wotw.md

 {% include gallery id="gallery_wotw" layout="third" thumb_width="400px" thumb_height="280px" %}

 Working in a team taught me a lot about where I thrive and where I struggle.
 This has helped me focus on areas that I lack in the improve my overall ability as a game developer.

+{% include video id="5-Yo80GlGDs" provider="youtube" %}

+This is my first time working in a team to make a game and it has definitely shown me that teamwork is essential in this industry.